-January 9, 1715: By this time, Martha Thomlin Gouldman Waring had inherited Mahockney from her mother.
+January 9, 1715: By this time, Martha Thomlin Gouldman Winston had inherited Mahockney from her mother.
 She and her second husband William Winston are mentioned in the will of her first-marriage brother-in-law, Francis (brother of her deceased first husband Edward Gouldman).
 Note that Francis wants her, her husband Winston, and his own brother-in-law Thomas Waring to settle up any dispute.
 For the next fifty years Mahockney would be in various pieces involved with the Waring family.

 From Essex Co, VA Deeds, Wills, etc. Book 14, p.
 680: